12 TOEIC Tips to Prepare for Your Listening and Reading Test

 You hear a conversation between two coworkers.
 They discuss their schedule, complain about long hours and say they want to quit their current jobs and find better ones.

 The test asks what you can infer from the conversation.
-It tell you to pick the best summary (short description) and gives you some options.
+It tells you to pick the best summary (short description) and gives you some options.
 Here’s one:

 1. Long hours may affect (have influence over) your overall work productivity (how well you work).”

 At first this looks okay.
 There’s nothing wrong with that statement.
 It’s probably true in most cases.
-The verb “to affect” is even used correctly (as we’ll verify in #6).
-It looks like an answer that could be right.
+The verb “to affect” is even used correctly.

 But the conversation summary doesn’t mention the co-workers’ productivity — how much they get done at work.
 So the choice, while a true statement, isn’t the best possible answer based on the context of the situation.